JayTWilliams/GroundStation/Documentation/README.md

 # Documentation timeline
+## 4/2/2024
+### Playing with Arduino UNO
+- Joseph Chico and I experimented with the Arduino Tx/Rx system, with little success, but some progress.
+- A GnuRadio program was made to store a file containing raw binary information, which was then processed in MATLAB Assuming my MATLAB code is correct, there are issues with the GnuRadio program.
+Some issues include the wrong sampling rate and/or the center frequeny Xlating block.
+Quadrature demod block likely no longer has the correct gain.
+Multiplying by -1 should be verified if it actually flips bits.
+- However when just making sure packets were still being sent using GQRX, the transmission seemed to periodically fade in and out in proportion to their transmission rate.
+This was also present in GnuRadio when plotting the FFT from just the source data, but after the WBFM block, this fading in and out disappeared.
+- More on the Frequency Xlating block, it makes more sense now to set the center frequency to half of the frequency deviation, as on GQRX it looked like a LSB signal.
+Upon downconversion, the LSB part of the 2FSK signal will appear higher than the center frequency, explaining the bit flip when using quadrature demod!!

 ## Week of 3/29/2024
 ### Ham Radio Licenses
 - Teams post was made to gather people interested in taking the exam and getting certified.